Housing for Health – the guide

 • A1.1.3.

-each circuit, including power, lights, air conditioning, refrigerator and, where appropriate or compulsory the hot water system and stove are protected by an electrical safety switch
+each circuit, including power, lights, air conditioning, refrigerator and, where appropriate or compulsory the hot water system and stove are protected by separate electrical safety switches

 • A1.1.4.